 3.3.1.
-Content and types of non-metallic inclusions
+Content and Types of NMIs

-Non-metallic inclusions were evaluated regarding their content (in area [%]), type (oxides oxisulfides, sulfides), size (equivalent cycle diameter ECD) and (chemical) composition.
+NMIs were evaluated regarding their content (in area [%]), type (oxides oxisulfides, sulfides), size (equivalent cycle diameter [ECD]), and (chemical) composition.
 The content of all detected NMI is shown for comparison in Figure 3.
 The left diagram depicts this content, differentiated into larger NMI with an ECD > 5 μ m (dark) and smaller ones with an ECD between 1 and 5 μ m.
-As the continuous cast electrodes were supposed to be more inhomogeneous than the remelted ingots, two positions from the electrode (E-rim, E-core) were investigated.
+As the continuous cast electrodes were supposed to be more inhomogeneous than the remelted ingots, two positions from the electrode (E-rim and E-core) were investigated.
 The results demonstrate the excellent quality of the electrode material.
-Remelting with a Al2O3 containing slags led to an significant increase of the NMI content, which was stronger pronounced at higher Al2O3 contents.
-Only with the practically Al2O3-free slag in trial 0A-N an improvement, especially for larger NMI, could be achieved.
+Remelting with a Al2O3-containing slags led to an significant increase in the NMI content, which was stronger pronounced at higher Al2O3 contents.
+Only with the practically Al2O3-free slag in trial A0-N an improvement, especially for larger NMI, could be achieved.

-The chart on the right shows the proportional share of oxides, oxisulfides and oxides in relation to the total content of NMI, indicating a strong increase in oxides and oxisulfides during remelting This article is protected by copyright.
-All rights reserved with Al_2O_3 containing slags.
-In reverse pure sulfides largely disappear during remelting, almost independent of the slag composition.
+The chart on the right shows the proportional share of oxides, oxisulfides, and oxides in relation to the total content of NMI, indicating a strong increase in oxides and oxisulfides during remelting with Al_2O_3 containing slags.
+In reverse, pure sulfides largely disappear during remelting, almost independent of the slag composition.
 Furthermore, the content of oxides correlates well with the measured oxygen content in the steel.
-As almost all detected NMI were of the types oxides, sulfides and their mixtures, there is also a good correlation between the total content of NMI and the summarized content of oxygen + sulfur for all remelted ingots.
-In contrast, for the electrode the amount of oxygen+sulfur (where the same check analysis is used for both positions) is much higher than the detected content of NMI.
+As almost all detected NMI were of the types oxides, sulfides, and their www.advancedsciencenews.com